 But not really.

-That man, the man whose love had been flattering and fascinating and scary
+That man, the man whose love had been flattering and fascinating and scary and deadly

 ((I'm going to make you feel it!))